MaxBetich/pizza-parlor/test.md

-Describe: Pizza.prototype.toppingsCost()
+Describe: Pizza.prototype.toppingsPrice()

-Test: "It should create an attribute called toppingsCost within the targeted Pizza object"
-Code:
-let myPizza = new Pizza();
-myPizza.toppingsCost();
-Expected Output: Pizza {toppings: undefined, size: undefined, toppingsCost: 0}

 Test: "It should return a toppingsCost value of 1.5 when the toppings value is an array containing a single item"
 Code:
 let myPizza = new Pizza(["anchovies"]);
-myPizza.toppingsCost();
+myPizza.toppingsPrice();
-Expected Output: Pizza {toppings: ["anchovies"], size: undefined, toppingsCost: 1.5}
+Expected Output: Pizza {toppings: ["anchovies"], size: undefined, toppingsCost: 1.5, sizeCose: 0, totalCost: 0}